Sexual Harassment in the Workplace

 How To Prove Sexual Harassment In The Workplace

-Sexual harassment can happen in any workplace.
-But how should you handle harassment in the workplace?
+Sexual harassment cases can be difficult to prove.
+So how should you handle harassment in the workplace?
 Proving harassment can feel overwhelming, but taking small steps right away can help.

 If you experience sexual harassment at work, take these steps to protect yourself.